arcolinuxd/arco-i3/README.md

 # ArcoLinuxD i3wm desktop

-# Start by installing the latest ArcoLinuxD installation
+# Start by installing the latest ArcoLinuxD iso

 Download at https://arcolinux.info and burn to usb